configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 description: A prerequisite feature flag is a type of feature flag that is used to control the availability of another feature flag.
 ---

-## What is a flag condition / prerequisite feature flag?
+## What is a flag condition?
+What is a prerequisite flag?

 A flag condition acts as a condition that must be met before the dependent feature flag becomes active.
 A prerequisite feature flag (aka. master feature flag, inter-dependent feature flag, global toggle) is a type of feature flag that is used to control the availability of another feature flag.